 Compliance and job trainings ought to be considered when approaching the concept of A.I. integration and expectation of usage in different workflows.
 As the number of Generative A.I. users continue to grow, human resource departments throughout the country are prompted to include these learning concepts (i.e. prompt engineering, problem formulation, and chat-based AI suites) in their bi-annual compliance modules.
 These required trainings may offer continuous growth opportunities and benefits that can provide individual workers the freedom to use modern software and hardware applications to help ease their workload and push the individual worker to discover creative solutions to complex problems as they unfold in the workplace.

 On the other side of the coin is the practice of automation managed by AI.
 Where individual work units are affected the most, this human-less labor movement will continue to grow as traditional artificial intelligence task management systems are developed and implemented.
-The global industrial automation industry has proven it’s potential in the last 4-5 years with projected growth of 9.5% from 2024-2033.
-As the potential growth becomes kinetic over time, these advances in A.I. task management systems for automated processes can yield positive outcomes not only for automotive industries but in the healthcare industry as well (specifically in admissions, surgery, diagnostics & drug/medication production).
+The global industrial automation industry has proven its potential in the last 4-5 years with projected growth of 9.5% from 2024-2033.
+As the potential growth becomes kinetic over time, these advances in A.I. task management systems for automated processes can yield positive outcomes not only for automotive industries but in the healthcare industry as well, specifically in admissions, surgery, diagnostics & drug/medication production.

 Therefore, if we, the members of the age of A.I., information & automation can see what’s coming down the pipe, it is our responsibility to adapt through careful planning and execution of enter-exit strategies in the workplace.
 Fear and anxiety among the workforce are natural when new tech is rumored to be revolutionary.
 Thus, we, the workforce in America, must set an ethical, global precedent that we embrace change for the betterment of our country and those within its borders.